gazoscalvertos/Hass-Custom-Alarm/README.md

 This is very much a community project so if you wish to chip in then please do!!
 I could really use a CSS, animation, design guru to make this look amazing.
 Also please feel free to leave comments, suggestions, enhancements and fixes!!

-## Changelog
+### Changelog

-- You can now use either homemodeignore or notathome group title for sensors that need to be ignored during home mode
+- (12/11/17) You can now use either homemodeignore or notathome group title for sensors that need to be ignored during home mode
+- (12/11/17) Added a check (displays open sensors in highlighted group) for open sensors when setting alarm (changes button text to override alarm). **NOTE** override in alarm.yaml isn't quite ready yet and you will still need to manually override via the button in the interface for now.

 ## Installation Guide
 To get this running add the files from this repo into your home assistant configuration directory, then add the following to your configuration.yaml file: